-Perfectly spiced, nutty, and creamy vegan peanut corn curry is exactly what you need this fall.
+Perfectly spiced, nutty, and creamy vegan peanut corn curry with coconut milk is exactly what you need this fall.
 It's so warm, comforting, and flavorful.
-Just in time to add the perfect twist to your Thanksgiving feast, or really...any feast!
+Just in time to add the perfect twist to your holiday feast, or really...any feast!

 I love corn, my son loves corn, my husband loves corn.
-So naturally, we make a curry out of it.
-My extended family made corn curry quite often and I remember loving it every time they made it.
+So naturally, we make an Indian flavored dish out of it.
+My extended family made a similar version of a peanut sweet corn curry and I remember loving it every time they made it.
 It's usually made with corn on the cob but of course, I like the quick and easy version of things.
 I actually forgot about how good it was until recently when I made a vegan version of it!

 - Onions, garlic, and tomatoes - canned tomato sauce works great as well.

 - Some extra veggies for added nutrients - I used carrots and bell peppers but any seasonal vegetables will work great!

 - Some seeds and spices - I used mustard seeds and cumin for the seeds and garam masala for the spice mix.

 - Coconut milk to add some creamy goodness.